Sedation Oral Surgery Santa Maria, CA

 - Deep Sedation.
 Patients under deep sedation take a sedative that puts them on the edge of consciousness.
 However, this does not prevent patients from being awakened during this time.

 - General Anesthesia.
 Patients under general anesthesia take a sedative that renders them completely unconscious for the entire procedure.

 “Our oral surgeon can use sedation at almost all levels of dentistry, no matter how “minor” or invasive the procedure may be.”

 Types of Sedation

-According to the American Dental Association, patients can have sedation administered in many different ways, including inhaled gases, ingested pills, and intravenous medications.
+According to the American Dental Association, patients can have sedation administered in many different ways, including inhaled gasses, ingested pills, and intravenous medications.
 Local, topical, and injectable anesthetics may also be used, depending on the situation.